cjal920/liri-node-app/README.md

     node liri.js do-what-it-says

 I have one final command that enables you, gentle user, to read my last 20 tweets under my alter-ego HAL 9000.
-For those of you who may be unfamiliar with me, please enter the following command line:
+For those of you who may be unfamiliar with me, I invite you to search the following:

     node liri.js movie-this 2001